Dynamical crossover behavior in the relaxation of quenched quantum many-body systems: Exact diagonalization results for integrable case

 \section{Exact diagonalization results for integrable case}

 The scaling relations were obtained in Sec..~\ref{sec2} through a decomposition of the Hamiltonian $H_{XY}$ into $2\times2$ single particle momentum sectors.
-Similar results were obtained through an exact diagonalization procedure applied on the full Hamiltonian with some caveats due to the small system size (L=26).
+Similar results were obtained through an exact diagonalization procedure applied on the full Hamiltonian with some caveats due to the small system size (L=26). {Note that as both the Hamiltonian and the probe operators have been taken to be translationally invariant, all the results are obtained in only one momentum block $K=0$, which hosts the completely polarised initial state $\ket{\uparrow\uparrow...}$.
+Because of the translational invariance and block decomposition into decoupled momentum sectors, the effective basis dimension reduces significantly.
+Furthermore, we do not need to solve for the complete spectrum, as finding only the ground state is sufficient to construct the initial state of the system for generic quenching schemes.
+Following that, we numerically solve the time dependent Schrodinger equation to simulate the quench.}

 For a system of this size, it takes a recurrence time $t_r\sim10$ for the excitations to travel around the system (for periodic boundary conditions) or to reflect from the edges of the system (for open boundary conditions).
 Beyond this time scale, the scalings are not expected to hold.
 In Figures~\ref{EDint1} and \ref{EDint2}, it can be seen that the respective scalings hold true until a time $t\approx10$.
 Beyond this, time dependent part of the correlators suddenly rises and the whole process recurs on the time scale $t_r$.\\